US STOCKS-S&P 500, Nasdaq set course for new closing highs as coronavirus fears abate

 Wall Street advanced on Tuesday with the S&P 500 and the Nasdaq on track to score their second consecutive record highs after officials said the deadly coronavirus could be contained by April.
 The news brought buyers back to the equities market, pushing all three major U.S. stock averages into the black.

 Amazon.com provided the biggest boost to both the S&P 500 and the Nasdaq, while McDonald's Corp led the blue-chip Dow's advance.
-The World Health Organization, or WHO, characterized the Chinese coronavirus as a "very grave" international threat, but also said the crisis could be over by April, soothing jitters over the fast-moving health scare, which has spooked investors.
+The World Health Organization, or WHO, characterized the Chinese coronavirus as a "very grave" international threat.
+But China's foremost medical adviser on the outbreak said the crisis could be over by April, soothing jitters over the fast-moving epidemic, which has spooked investors.

 "It feels as though the market is nervous but it keeps moving higher," said Robert Pavlik, chief investment strategist and senior portfolio manager at SlateStone Wealth LLC in New York.
 "The concern of not being in this market is outweighing the risk of being in the market," Pavlik added.
 "People are nervous but they're more nervous about not making the returns and sitting on the sidelines."